 See the recipe card for quantities.

-You can begin with slicing the wash romaine lettuce leaves in long strips.
+You can begin by slicing the wash romaine lettuce leaves into long strips.
 Then chop those strips into small pieces.
 Place the chopped romaine into a medium-sized salad bowl or platter.
+If you have extras, use these tips to keep chopped or shredded lettuce fresh for days.

 Once all the romaine is chopped, begin cutting the other ingredients.
 The tomatoes, cucumber, and marinated artichoke hearts need a rough chop.
 See below for the size you should be aiming for.